Gabriel Moreno Player Props: Diamondbacks vs. Rockies

-On Saturday, Gabriel Moreno (batting .367 in his past 10 games) and the Arizona Diamondbacks play the Colorado Rockies, whose starting pitcher will be Noah Davis.
-First pitch is at 8:10 PM ET.
+Gabriel Moreno -- batting .367 in his past 10 games -- will be in action for the Arizona Diamondbacks versus the Colorado Rockies, with Austin Gomber on the hill, on April 30 at 3:10 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Rockies.
+In his previous game he had a one-hit showing (1-for-3) against the Rockies.

 Gabriel Moreno Game Info & Props vs. the Rockies